Indianapolis 500: "Double Duty"

 From 1994 to 2014, several NASCAR drivers were able to compete in both the Indy 500 and the Coca-Cola 600 at Charlotte on the same day.
 Since 1993, the Coca-Cola 600 has been scheduled in the evening the same day as the Indy 500.
 The effort has been known as "Double Duty".

 After the Indy 500, drivers would catch a helicopter directly from the Speedway to Indianapolis International Airport.
 From there they would fly to Concord Regional Airport, and ride a helicopter to the NASCAR race.
-John Andretti, Tony Stewart, and Robby Gordon attempted the feat, with Kurt Busch being the latest in 2014.
-In 2001, Tony Stewart became the first driver to complete the full race distance (1,100 miles) in both races on the same day.
+John Andretti, Tony Stewart, and Robby Gordon attempted the feat, with Kyle Larson being the latest in 2024 and 2025.
+In 2001, Tony Stewart became the first and to date only driver to complete the full race distance (1,100 miles) in both races on the same day.

 For 2005, the start of Indianapolis was pushed back to 1 p.m.
 EDT to improve television ratings.
 This significantly closed the window for a driver to be able to race both events on the same day.
 (The race's original starting time had been set at 11 a.m.
 EST to 12 noon EDT—because in 1911, race promoters estimated it would take six hours to complete the event, and they did not want the race to finish too close to dinnertime.
 Nowadays, the race is routinely completed in under three-and-a-half hours.)